 Note about waivers: DHHR, HSTA, SOCW match new tuition after refund.

 Students must contact the Center for Academic & Career Developement to officially withdraw from the university.
+The student's official withdrawal date is the date that he/she completes the withdrawal form and officially withdraws from the University.

 For students that cease attendance and do not complete the official withdrawal process, the university must determine the last date of attendance and do a refund calculation if the date is during the refund period.
 If a student who began attendance and has not officially withdrawn fails to earn a passing grade in at least one course, the university is required to assume, for Title IV purposes, that the student has unofficially withdrawn and the last date of attendance must be determined and a refund calculation completed if the date is during the refund period.
+The student's unofficial withdrawal date is the date that the student stopped attending classes determined by each individual professor.